Satyam-kumar-yadav/Satyam-kumar-yadav.github.io/_posts/2020-12-15-Data_Science.md

 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes
 permalink: /blog/DataScience/
 usemathjax: true
+comment: true
 ---

-this blog is to how to get started with data science and machine learning
+get started with data science and machine learning